joakimandal/Partygame/README.md

 * A computer, capable of running java
 * For each participant, an ios or an android smartphone or tablet
 * A wifi router or a local hotspot
-  * Newer windows laptops may have this hotspot feature
+  * Newer windows' laptops may have this hotspot feature
   * Most smartphones have this hotspot feature
   * There is no need for an internet connection.
 All you need is to connect the computer and phone through local wifi.